Why We're Advocates for Spay and Neuter

 - Holli and Maggie H.

 I love Monon Animal Hospital and the staff so very much.
-Dr. Reuter and Dr. Simpson are a great combination of knowledge, cheer, and calmness.
+Dr. Rueter and Dr. Simpson are a great combination of knowledge, cheer, and calmness.
 I have a "problem child" for a dog and they have been so helpful with her anxiety and allergies.
-I can say that my dog loves coming to the vet to get her shots so she can see Rick and Alyssa.
+I can say that my dog loves coming to the vet to get her shots so she can see Rick and Alissa.
 Highly recommend!

 - Katie B.